 The Bridge Equation

-A zero-parameter relation connecting five domains of physics
+A zero-parameter relation connecting eight domains of physics

 Two Routes to One Length Scale